 As far as pricing goes, the huge luxury RV’s could rack up a monthly electricity bill of about $300 or more if mixed with poor energy efficiency behaviors.
 For those more conscious about that, however, and own a smaller unit, you could be looking at a bill of around $100.
 A good rule of thumb to follow, regardless of what type of RV is being used, is to simply be responsible with energy usage.

-How Much Electricity Does an RV Use?
+How Much Electricity Does an RV Use in a Day?

 Per godownsize.com, RV’s use quite a bit of electricity to operate.